bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 You can refer to the JavaScript code for this widget to see how I implemented the rest of the corner controls or you can implement them yourself as an exercise.
+I reccomend the latter, of course.

 ### Straightforward code as an enabler

-The full Yome widget is a not a trivial application but using a straightforward approach I was able to create something that works for my friend in a relatively short period of time.
+The full Yome widget is a not a trivial application but by using a straightforward approach I was able to create something that works for my friend in a relatively short period of time.
 And, as I said before, it was like taking a relatively pleasant stroll.